-Fig. 48 - Close Fuel Valve
+Fig. 47 - Close Fuel Valve

 - 4. Remove the battery and store it indoors.
 Connect a battery maintainer to keep it fully charged.
 Check it monthly. - 5.
 Inspect all rotating parts and remove any entangled material.
 Remove all debris from the machine. - 6.
 Thoroughly clean the machine. - 7.
-Grease the machine and lubricate all hinges. - Check the condition of the belts and pulleys.
+Grease the machine and lubricate all hinges. - 8.
+Check the condition of the belts and pulleys.
 Replace or adjust as required. - 9.
 Raise up the feed table and secure it.
-Rotate the discharge chute towards the back of the machine. - 10.
-Touch up all paint nicks and scratches to prevent rusting.
+Rotate the discharge chute towards the back of the machine.